• Skip to primary navigation

 Instructions

-• Add all of the ingredients along with 2 cups of water to your pot.
-Cover and bring to a boil.
+• Add all the ingredients and 2 cups of water to a cooking pot and cook covered on high.

-• After an hour, uncover the pot, turn the heat up to high and dry the excess liquid.
+• Then, uncover the pot, turn the heat up to high, and dry the excess liquid.

-• Once the water is dry, puree the entire mixture and then return to the pot to cook more.
+• Once the water is almost dry, puree the mixture in a food processor and then return it to the pot to finish drying it out.

-• Adjust any seasoning at this point and cook till there is no water left and you have a thick, slightly textured mixture remaining in the pot.
+• Check and adjust the seasoning and cook until there is no water left and you have a thick, dense mixture remaining in the pot. (see notes)

-• Heat the ¼ cup oil for tempering.
+• Heat the ¼ cup oil and add the sliced onions and chopped garlic. (see notes)

-• Add a small dollop of butter on top and serve.
+• Serve the saag with a small dollop of fresh butter on top.

 Notes